Terms of Business

 18. Renewal of your policy

 We will endeavour to provide you renewal terms within a reasonable period of time or notify you that renewal is not being invited.
-Attached to the renewal terms will be a statement of any changes to the terms of the policy, and changes to any information required under EU directives, it will also contain a statement of price and information about cancellation.
+Attached to the renewal terms will be a statement of any changes to the terms of the policy, and changes to any information required, it will also contain a statement of price and information about cancellation.
 If we do not receive your instructions prior to the renewal date, we reserve the right to renew your policy, however we are not obligated to renew on your behalf.
 If we have assumed that renewal is required, where your instructions were not received, you may be liable to make payment to us/Insurers.

 We take all complaints seriously.
 If you are dissatisfied with the level of service you have received from your insurer please follow the complaints procedure laid out in your policy document.
 If your complaint is regarding Channel Insurance Brokers Limited, please contact us: